 More than 200,000 Philadelphians benefit from the Affordable Care Act.
-That means 1 in every six adults in Philadelphia now have health insurance.
-Estimates indicate that the new proposal, the American Health Care Act (AHCA), could lead to anywhere from 160,000-220,000 Philadelphians losing their coverage.
+That means 1 in every six adults in Philadelphia now have health insurance as a direct result of the Affordable Care Act.

 1. More than 200,000 Philadelphians have gained coverage through the Affordable Care Act (ACA), over 160,000 through Medicaid and about 60,000 through the Marketplace.
 That means that 1 in every 6 adults in Philadelphia now have health insurance as a result of the ACA.
 Along with their health, they also gain the peace of mind and protection from financial hardship that health insurance brings.
 These are parents and single individuals, most of whom are employed, who do not have access to affordable coverage through their employer.

 2. In addition to expanding access, the ACA has benefited 1.1 million Philadelphians with private coverage who have gained these protections:

 - Providers can no longer deny coverage based on pre-existing conditions.

 - No annual or lifetime limits on coverage.

 - No out-of-pocket costs for all preventive care.